Geri Allen: Career

 Allen became involved in the M-Base collective in New York.
 Her recording debut as a leader was in 1984, resulting in The Printmakers.
 This trio album, with bassist Anthony Cox and drummer Andrew Cyrille, also featured some of Allen's compositions.
 Allen was awarded the Jazzpar Prize in 1996.
 In the same year, she recorded two albums with Ornette Coleman: Sound Museum: Hidden Man and Sound Museum: Three Women.

 In 2006, Allen composed "For the Healing of the Nations", a suite written in tribute to the victims and survivors of the September 11 attacks.
 She was awarded a Guggenheim Fellowship in 2008.
 Allen was a longtime resident of Montclair, New Jersey.
 For 10 years she taught jazz and improvisational studies at the University of Michigan, and she became director of the jazz studies program at the University of Pittsburgh in 2013.

+Allen spent the last few years before her death performing with renowned pianist McCoy Tyner and was also a part of two trio groups: ACS and the Mac Power Trio.
+Allen also served as the program director of NJPAC's All-Female Jazz Residency, which off weeklong studies of jazz to younger women (ages 14-25).

 Personal life

 Allen married trumpeter Wallace Roney in 1995.
 They had a daughter and a son; the marriage ended in divorce.